Area Guide: Exploring the Hertfordshire village of Bedmond

 It is popular with outdoor pursuits enthusiasts, and its many paths for cycling, running, or a casual stroll around the countryside make it easy to enjoy its great outdoors.

-Bedmond has efficient local and regional transportation networks; the M25 and M1 are both just minutes away by car.
+Bedmond has efficient local and regional transportation networks; the M25, M1 are both just minutes away by car.
 Nearby Kings Langley offers rail links into London Euston in half an hour.

 Closer to Abbots Langley was the Ovaltine dairy farm, based on the model dairy farm that was owned by Marie Antoinette.
-The M25 has long since replaced the land that was used to graze Jersey cows, and the building has become a private property aptly named Antoinette Court, located on Dairy Way.
+The M25 has long since replaced the land that was used to graze Jersey cows, and the building has become a private property aptly named Antoinette Court.

 A final historical factoid relates to Pope Adrian the IV, born Nicholas Breakspear around 1100 at Abbots Langley.
 The son of a poor priest, Breakspear strived to be admitted to the Abbey, but was apparently refused due to his lack of education.